sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-functions/README.md

 ### Parameters

-The variables that are passed into a function definition are called parameters:
+The variables at the top of a function definition are called parameters:

 ```js
 function double(number){